Before Filing a Claim, Ask Yourself Three Questions

 As an aside, some policies have financial benefits for homeowners who go a certain length of time without filing a claim.
 Check your policy for details.

-For most people, homeowner’s insurance is something to protect you in the event of serious or devastating loss, however you define that.
+Remember that homeowner’s insurance is designed to protect you in the event of serious or devastating loss; it’s not supposed to cover minor repairs or maintenance.
 Think carefully about filing smaller claims.
 When in doubt, your broker/agent should be able to advise you.

 If you have any questions about insurance coverage or would like a free insurance review, please call us at 877-576-5200.